JiggyPete/scotlandjs/README.md

 # Scotland JS

-## Deploy instructions

-Make sure that you check out a local copy of the gh-pages branch before trying to deploy.
+Everything runs off of Jekyll.
+To get that run
+`bundle`

+Then start the jekyll server with
+`jekyll serve -w`

-You can then deploy the site by running:
+and you can see the site at localhost:4000

-    rake deploy